slipway-gitops/slipway/README.md

 ## Running
-This project is currently under development and is not intended for use.
+This project is currently under development and is not intended for production use.

-This project is built on kubebuilder.
+To deploy the controller into a cluster please proceed to the [DEPLOY.md](DEPLOY.md)

-To run this project under a development environment starts up a cluster (minikube) and under the root directory run:
+To run this for development with kubebuilder.
+Start up a cluster (minikube)
+and under the root directory run:
 ```
 make run ENABLE_WEBHOOKS=false
 ```

-The project requires a valid ssh key to exist at $HOME/slipwaykey kustomize will support hhtp pulls but only on pulic repositories.
+The project requires a valid ssh key to exist at $HOME/.ssh/id_rsa

+kustomize ("path" settings)will support http pulls but only on public repositories.
 So consider that when setting "path" on an operation.

 This project is in it's very early stages and contributions are welcome.